custom-components/remote_homeassistant/README.md

 ### Missing Components

-If you have remote domains (e.g. `switch`), that are not loaded on the master instance you need to list them under `load_components`, otherwise you'll get a `Call service failed` error.
+If you have remote domains (e.g. `switch`), that are not loaded on the main instance you need to list them under `load_components`, otherwise you'll get a `Call service failed` error.

 E.g. on the master: